- International Practice

 - Securities Regulation

 - News & Publications

 John A. Ferguson Jr.

-John A. Ferguson Jr. advises employers on all aspects of traditional labor and employment law, and has developed a specific litigation capability in defending employers before state and federal courts, state and federal administrative agencies, in hearings, arbitrations and collective bargaining.
-Client representation includes issues of workers’ compensation retaliation, the National Labor Relations Act (NLRA), Texas Labor Code, Americans With Disabilities Act (ADA), Title VII of the Civil Rights Act of 1964, Age Discrimination in Employment Act (ADEA), and Family Medical Leave Act (FMLA).
-Mr. Ferguson also counsels clients on wrongful discharge, occupational safety and health, employee benefits disputes, ERISA, union-management relations, wage and hour matters, and all other issues that concern the employment relationship.
+John A. Ferguson Jr. advises employers on all aspects of traditional labor and employment law.
+He has developed a specific litigation capability in defending employers before state and federal courts and administrative agencies, in hearings, arbitrations and collective bargaining.
+John has represented clients in issues of workers’ compensation retaliation, the National Labor Relations Act (NLRA), Texas Labor Code, Americans With Disabilities Act (ADA), Title VII of the Civil Rights Act of 1964, Age Discrimination in Employment Act (ADEA), and Family Medical Leave Act (FMLA).
+He also counsels clients on wrongful discharge, occupational safety and health, employee benefits disputes, ERISA, union-management relations, wage and hour matters, and all other issues that concern the employment relationship.

 Pierce v.
 Iowa-Missouri Conference of Seventh-Day Adventists, 534 N.E.
 2d 425; Iowa 1995, cert denied.
 Obtained summary judgment for Seventh-Day Adventist Church on important First Amendment issue involving the employment of clergy.
 The Iowa Supreme Court affirmed in a published opinion, and the United States Supreme denied the plaintiff’s request to hear the case.

 Hospital Bella Vista Yauco, Inc. d/b/a Hospital Bella Vista Del Suroeste and Unidad Laboral De Enfermeras; NLRB Region 24, Puerto Rico.
 NLRB Hearing Officer overruled union’s challenges to determinative ballots, after a hearing.